 Each of the six financial statement metrics families addresses a different kind of question about the company.
 The six families and the general question each addresses are as follows.

 - Valuation metrics (the subject of this article).

 Valuation metrics ask: What are the firm's prospects for future earnings?

-- Activity and efficiency metrics (the subject of this article).
+- Activity and efficiency metrics.